Why buy Le Creuset cookware?

 .

 Iconic design and usability. | Unlike other brands, Le Creuset products are timeless and will not look dated after a few years.
-The French company also makes their enameled cast-iron lighter than most other manufactures, making its products easier to handle. |
+The French company also makes its enameled cast-iron lighter than most other manufacturers, making its products more manageable |

 A section of beautiful colors is available. | Most companies only have a few colors to choose from.
-However, Le Creuset manufactures its bakeware and cast-iron lines in a wide range of colors to suit every taste. |
+However, Le Creuset manufactures its bakeware and cast-iron lines in various colors to suit every taste. |

 - stainless steel cookware